ejhusom/DeepPower/README.md

 All stages are defined in the file `dvc.yaml`, and the parameters to be used are saved in `params.yaml`.

-To reproduce an experiment with any given parameters specified in `params.yaml`, run:
+To run/reproduce an experiment with any given parameters specified in `params.yaml`, run:

 ```